Subscribe: Subscribe to Tipnut.comEmail or Subscribe to Tipnut.com</a><a href=RSS Tipnut Subscribers

 Glass of warm water

-• Mix the two ingredients then swish around in your mouth for about a minute.
-Spit out the water.
+- Mix the two ingredients then swish around for approximately one minute.
+Spit out then finish off with a plain water rinse.

 Product Recommendation:

-• Listerine (original) is not tasty or pleasant, but you get used to it.
-A daily rinse with this stuff will help your gums improve.
-Many times I’ve heard this recommended for smokers (your teeth & gums really suffer if you smoke).
-The Listerine can make your mouth feel like it’s on fire or experiencing a severe acid burn (or what I imagine one would feel like, lol), but that eases over time the more you use it.
+- Listerine (original) is not tasty or pleasant, but you get accustomed to it.
+A daily rinse is believed to be beneficial for oral care.
+Many times I’ve heard this recommended for smokers.
+Some find Listerine makes the inside of the mouth feel like it’s on fire or experiencing a severe acid burn (or what one imagines it would feel like, lol), but that eases over time the more it’s used.
+If you find this product intolerable, try another brand of antibacterial mouthwash.

-Picture of Toothbrush - Tipnut.comBohemian Revolution recommends not brushing teeth too hard to prevent gum damage (see Don’t Brush Your Teeth Too Hard), it’s a bad habit I’ve had to fight myself and my gums were receding because of it (along with poor gum care).
-Something that’s helped is adding an extra tooth brushing session to my day, just a light scrub, and being more careful how I brush my teeth.
+Snappy Living recommends not brushing too hard to prevent damage (see this page), it’s a bad habit I’ve had to fight myself.
+Another beneficial practice is adding an extra brushing session to my day, just a light scrub, and being more attentive to how I do it.

 I echo the outlook of the above Tipnut.
 I HATE to care for my teeth, and by the time I was 55, neglect caught up to me.